itstommymorgan/vim_config/README.markdown

 5. Done.
 6. ...unless you want to use command-T, which requires that you build some stuff first.
-7. `cd ~/.vim/bundle/commandT/ruby/command-t && ruby extconf.rb && make`
+7. `cd ~/.vim/bundle/commandT/ruby/command-t && /usr/bin/ruby extconf.rb && make`
    takes care of that, though.

 ## FEATURES ##

 Currently, this vim configuration ships with the following plugins: